 I am amazed by the many otherwise smart people who base the trip of a lifetime on a borrowed copy of a three-year-old guidebook.
 The money they save in the bookstore is wasted the first day of their trip, searching for buses that no longer run and restaurants that have long since closed.
 Guidebooks are $25 tools for $4,000 experiences.
 As a writer — and user — of guidebooks, I am a big believer in their worth.
 When I visit somewhere as a rank beginner, I equip myself with a good, up-to-date guidebook.
-I travel like an old pro, not because I’m a super traveler, but because I have reliable information and I use it.
+With this tool I can travel like an old pro, not because I'm a super traveler, but because I have reliable information and I use it.

 With a good guidebook, you can come into Paris for your first time, go anywhere in town for less than $2 on the subway, enjoy a memorable bistro lunch for $25, and pay $150 for a double room in a friendly hotel on a pedestrian-only street a few blocks from the Eiffel Tower — so French that when you step outside in the morning, you feel you must have been a poodle in a previous life.

 Before buying any guidebook, check the publication date.
-If it’s last year’s edition, find out when the new version is due out.
-Most guidebooks get an update every two or three years.
-Only a handful of titles (including my most popular books) are actually updated in person each year.
-The rule of thumb: If the year is not printed on the cover, the guidebook is not updated annually.
-When I’m choosing between guidebooks for a certain destination, the publication date (often on the copyright page) is usually the deciding factor.
+If it's last year's edition, find out when the new version is due out.
+Most guidebooks get an update every three or four years.
+Only a handful of titles (including my most popular books) are actually updated in person with regularity.
+When I'm choosing between guidebooks for a certain destination, the publication date (often on the copyright page) is usually the deciding factor.

 Every guidebook series has an area of specialization: Some are great for hotels, but fall down on restaurants.
 Other series can't be beat for history and culture.
 Some guidebooks (like mine) are more opinionated and selective, choosing only the most worthwhile destinations in each country and covering them in depth.
 Others seek to cover every possible destination you might find yourself in.